-Positional malformation (the chin is pressed against the chest of the baby).
+- Positional deformation (the chin is pressed against the chest of the baby)

-Neurologic or neuromuscular problems (low movement related to muscle or nerve involvement).
+- Neurologic or neuromuscular problems (reduced movement related to muscle or nerve involvement)

-Connective tissue disorder (low movement related to connective tissue problems of the jaw).
+- Connective tissue disorder (reduced movement related to connective tissue problems of the jaw)

-By 6 to 18 months of age, the mandible (jawbone) usually will have grown enough to improve the airway issue, and by 5 to 6 years of age, these children have a more normal profile due to growth of the mandible or jaw.
 Pierre Robin occurs in about 1 per 8,500 live births.
 It occurs equally in males and females.
-We do not know the cause of Pierre Robin sequence but we do know it is not caused by anything the mother did or did not do during pregnancy.
+We usually can not know the cause of Pierre Robin sequence, but we do know it is not caused by anything the mother did or did not do during pregnancy.

 Prenatal diagnosis of Pierre Robin sequence